 OBD2 was first introduced in the USA in 1996 to help car owners diagnose problems as conveniently as possible.
 DashCommand makes the diagnosis process much easier with the use of Bluetooth and WiFi technology.

-All you need is an ELM327 adapter and any compatible, smartphone or tablet to make use of the DashCommand app.
+All you need is an ELM327 adapter and any compatible smartphone or tablet to use the DashCommand app.
 We tested the iOS version of the app and are quite impressed with the results.

 Table of Contents

-Error Code Monitoring: DashCommand is capable of monitoring all generic and manufacturer error codes that are seen in cars.
+Error code monitoring: DashCommand can monitor all generic and manufacturer error codes seen in cars.
 You can use the error codes to identify which components are faulty and need fixing or replacement.

 While DashCommand is designed to be user-friendly, it also caters to people like me who like getting into the technical details.
 You can view raw OBD2 data in real-time instead of relying on the gauges.
 You also have a Skid Pad feature for measuring the number of Gs your vehicle can pull.

 The only downside that we can think of when it comes to using DashCommand is the racetrack feature.
 There is not much on offer here, and the developers could have added a lot more to the app for racing enthusiasts.
 However, racing features are not meant for everyone, and the standard suite of features is more than enough for the average user.
 Overall, we are quite impressed with how DashCommand functions.